Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit.md

 ## Environment Setup

-The [environment setup instructions](/getting-started/losant-iot-dev-kits/environment-setup/) must be performed in order to properly program the device.
+The microcontroller included in this kit is programmed using the Arduino tools.
+Those must be installed by following the <a href="/getting-started/losant-iot-dev-kits/environment-setup/" target="_blank">environment setup instructions</a>.

 ## Losant Setup